 Whenever we're able, we like to answer questions people ask about how Puritan products can help in their industry.
-Since September marks Food Safety Month, it's the perfect time to reach out to our friends in food processing and service.
-Lets get to it!
+Here is some great information for our friends in food processing and service.

 Q: Who is responsible for following food safety guidelines?